arnold-c/CSDNoise/manuscript/manuscript.typ

 Demographic parameters (birth and death rates) broadly reflecting those observed in Ghana were selected to evaluate the performance of EWS metrics in a setting where high, yet sub-elimination, vaccination coverage is observed, requiring ongoing vigilance @WHOImmunizationData @masreshaTrackingMeaslesRubella2024.
 An initial population of 500,000 individuals was simulated, with commuter-style imports drawn from a Poisson distribution with mean proportional to the size of the population and $R_0$, to maintain a level of endemicity @keelingModelingInfectiousDiseases2008.

-To evaluate the predictive ability of EWS metrics in environments with background disease that could produce false positive test results if tested with an imperfect diagnostic, we generated a time series of "suspected measles" by summing the measles and background noise time series.
+To evaluate the predictive ability of EWS metrics in environments with background disease that could produce false positive results if tested with an imperfect diagnostic, we generated a time series of "suspected measles" by summing the measles and a background noise time series.
-The noise time series is modeled as either: independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$; or from an SEIR time series with rubella-like parameters with additional noise drawn from a Poisson distribution with mean equal to 15% of the daily average of the rubella incidence time series, to account for non-rubella sources of clinically-compatible febrile rash e.g., parvovirus (@tbl_csd-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
+The noise time series is modeled as either static or dynamical, as follows: static noise was modeled as independent draws of a Poisson distribution, with mean equal to a multiple (c) of the daily average measles incidence, where $c in {1, 7}$; dynamical noise was modeled as a SEIR time series with rubella-like parameters (@tbl_csd-model-parameters) with additional noise drawn from a Poisson distribution with mean equal to 15% of the daily average of the rubella incidence time series, to account for non-rubella sources of clinically-compatible febrile rash e.g., parvovirus @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
-Under dynamical (SEIR-generated) noise simulations, the vaccination rate at birth was selected to produce equivalent magnitudes of daily average noise incidence as observed in the static noise simulations that were drawn from Poisson distributions (10.20% and 87.34%).
+Under dynamical noise simulations, the vaccination rate at birth was selected to produce equivalent magnitudes of daily average noise incidence as observed in the static noise simulations that were drawn from Poisson distributions (10.20% and 87.34%).
-Throughout the rest of the manuscript, these will be referred to as low and high dynamical/static noise scenarios, accordingly.
+Throughout the rest of the manuscript, these will be referred to as low and high static/dynamical noise scenarios, accordingly.
 Each day, all clinically-compatible febrile rash cases (that is, both the measles and noise time series) were tested using one of the following diagnostic tests, producing a time series of test positive cases.

 - A perfect test with 100% sensitivity and specificity.
 This was chosen to reflect the best-case scenario that the imperfect diagnostic-based alert scenarios could be compared against.
 - An imperfect diagnostic with sensitivity and specificity equal to either 99%, 98%, 97%, 96%, 95%, 90%, or 80%.

 #let import_rate = $(1.06*μ*R_0)/(√(N))$
-#let table_math(inset: 6pt, size: 14pt, content) = table.cell(inset: inset, text(size: size, content))
+#let table_math(inset: 6pt, size: 14pt, content) = table.cell(
+  inset: inset,
+  text(size: size, content),
+)

 #figure(
   table(
     columns: 4, align: horizon,
-    [Parameters],[Measles - Emergent],[Measles - Null],[Dynamical noise],
-    [R0],table.cell(colspan: 2, align: center, "16"),[5],
+    [Parameters], [Measles - Emergent], [Measles - Null], [Dynamical noise], [R0], table.cell(colspan: 2, align: center, "16"), [5],
+    [Latent period (s)], table.cell(
+      colspan: 2,
-    [Latent period (s)],table.cell(colspan: 2, align: center, "10 days"),[7 days],
+      align: center,
+      "10 days",
+    ), [7 days],
+    [Infectious period (g)], table.cell(
+      colspan: 2,
-    [Infectious period (g)],table.cell(colspan: 2, align: center, "8 days"),[14 days],
+      align: center,
+      "8 days",
+    ), [14 days],
-    [Vaccination rate at birth during burn-in period (r#sub[i])],table.cell(colspan: 2, align: center, "Unif (92.69%, 100%)"),[10.20%, 83.74%],
+    [Vaccination rate at birth during burn-in period (r#sub[i])], table.cell(
+      colspan: 2,
+      align: center,
+      "Unif (92.69%, 100%)",
+    ), [10.20%, 83.74%],
-    [Vaccination rate at birth after burn-in period (r#sub[e])],[Unif (60%, 80%)],[Unif (92.69%, 100%)],[10.20%, 83.74%],
+    [Vaccination rate at birth after burn-in period (r#sub[e])], [Unif (60%, 80%)], [Unif (92.69%, 100%)], [10.20%, 83.74%],
+    [Birth/death rate (m)], table.cell(
+      colspan: 3,
+      align: center,
-    [Birth/death rate (m)],table.cell(colspan: 3, align: center, "27 per 1000 per annum"),
+      "27 per 1000 per annum",
+    ),
+    [Importation rate], table.cell(
+      colspan: 3,
-    [Importation rate], table.cell(colspan: 3, align: center, table_math[$(1.06*μ*R_0)/(√(N))$]),
+      align: center,
+      table_math[$(1.06*μ*R_0)/(√(N))$],
+    ),
     [Population size (N)], table.cell(colspan: 3, align: center, "500,000"),
-    [Initial proportion susceptible], table.cell(colspan: 3, align: center, "0.05"),
+    [Initial proportion susceptible], table.cell(
+      colspan: 3,
+      align: center,
+      "0.05",
+    ),
     [Initial proportion exposed], table.cell(colspan: 3, align: center, "0.0"),
     [Initial proportion infected], table.cell(colspan: 3, align: center, "0.0"),
-    [Initial proportion recovered], table.cell(colspan: 3, align: center, "0.95"),
+    [Initial proportion recovered], table.cell(
+      colspan: 3,
+      align: center,
+      "0.95",
     ),
+  ),
   caption: [Compartmental model parameters],
 )
 <tbl_csd-model-parameters>

-To evaluate the performance of the EWS metrics at predicting the approach to the critical transition ($R_"E" = 1$) from below, we simulated "emergent" scenarios where $R_"E"$ increases until 1, and "null" scenarios where $R_"E"$ is below 1.
+To evaluate the performance of the EWS metrics at predicting the approach to the critical transition ($R_"E" = 1$) from below, we simulated "emergent" scenarios where $R_"E"$ increases until 1, and "null" scenarios where $R_"E"$ remains below 1.
 For both emergent and null scenarios, we generated 100 time series.
-All measles simulation incorporated a 5-year burn-in period to produce sufficient data for calculation of the EWS metrics upon aggregation, as well as to produce greater variation in the trajectory of $R_"E"$.
+All measles simulations incorporated a 5-year burn-in period to produce sufficient data for calculation of the EWS metrics upon aggregation, as well as to produce greater variation in the trajectory of $R_"E"$.
 For each time series, the vaccination rate at birth during the burn-in period was sampled from a Uniform distribution between 92.69% and 100% coverage.
 These bounds were selected to ensure the maximum value of $R_"E"$ that could be reached within 10 years (twice the length of the burn-in period) was 0.9.
 We simulated emergent scenarios by lowering the vaccination rate at birth after completion of the burn-in period, allowing the proportion of the population that is susceptible to grow.
-For each emergent time series, the vaccination rate at birth was independently drawn from a Uniform distribution between 60% and 80% coverage, allowing the rate of growth in $R_"E"$, and therefore the time of the critical transition, to vary in each emergent time series.
+For each emergent time series, the post burn-in vaccination rate at birth was independently drawn from a Uniform distribution between 60% and 80% coverage, allowing the rate of growth in $R_"E"$, and therefore the time of the critical transition, to vary in each emergent time series.
-For each null time series, the vaccination rate at birth was set to the coverage sampled during the burn-in period, ensuring $R_"E"$ would not cross the critical transition within the scope of the simulation, though it may grow slowly.
+For each null time series, the post burn-in vaccination rate at birth was set to the coverage sampled during the burn-in period, ensuring $R_"E"$ would not cross the critical transition within the scope of the simulation, though it may grow slowly.
 Each of the 100 emergent and 100 null time series are paired during the pre-processing steps i.e., up until the completion of the burn-in period, paired emergent and null simulations share the same vaccination rate at birth, and they are both truncated to identical lengths (the time step when $R_"E" = 1$ in that pair's emergent simulation).

 All simulations and analysis was completed in Julia version 1.10.5 @bezansonJuliaFreshApproach2017, with all code stored at #link("https://github.com/arnold-c/CSDNoise").